magenta-aps/osdatascanner/docs/decision-history.md

 1. The number of valid CPR-numbers in the bin make up at least 15% of all numbers in the bin.

-2. The number of valid CPR-numbers in at least one neighbour bin make up at least 15% of the numbers in that bin.
+2. The number of valid CPR-numbers in at least one neighbouring bin make up at least 15% of the numbers in that bin.

 If both of these requirements are not met, the valid CPR-numbers in those bins